Vaeakau-Taumako language: Polar questions

-Noun Phrase Negation
+Noun phrase negation

-Negated Existence
+Negated existence

 Non-specific article e can be used to express 'negated existence' unless the noun has a possessive marker in which case e is absent.

-Spatial Deixis
+Spatial deixis

 Spatial deixis is primarily expressed through demonstratives and directional forms in Vaeakau-Taumako.
 These spatial-deictic forms "allow the speaker to point to spatial locations" and encode the context of utterances or speech events.
 Interestingly, demonstrative and directional usage in Vaeakau-Taumako is particularly unique for a Polynesian language.
 This illustrates that spatial deixis is an especially important feature of Vaeakau-Taumako grammar.
 Demonstratives and directionals are discussed in more detail below.

 Demonstratives

 Vaeakau-Taumako demonstratives comprise a three-term system which is summarised below:

 Overall, these demonstratives have not only nominal and adverbial uses, but are also used in various capacities to structure discourse.
 The demonstrative particles also occur in more complex forms (see verbal demonstratives and deictic adverbs below).